 There is an Appeals section on the school website where you can download the Appeal Against Admission form and read all the information concerning the procedure.
 Continue to read through the rest of the frequently asked questions and answers in case one of them is relevant to your appeal application.

 Does the school hold any place back for upheld appeals?

 No, if an appeal is upheld the place will be offered over and above the number already offered.

 If I appeal, will it change my place on the waiting list?

 I know of children who live further away from my home that attend this school, why has my child not been offered a place?

 How far we are able to offer on distance depends on the criteria they were considered under.
-Please see our criteria below and also stated in our Admissions Arrangements on our website.
+Please see our criteria below for September 2024 Entry, also contained in our Admissions Arrangements on our website.